Learn about the different types of anxiety treatments, their effectiveness, and how to know if they’re right for you.

 After the initial assessment, the individual will start therapy with the provider.
 Therapy is an essential component of treating anxiety disorder.
 At this point, the individual and the provider will determine the goals for therapy and the provider will help to determine the best treatment modality to address the specific symptoms.
 If medication is being considered, the therapist will help the individual explore this decision and provide appropriate referrals.

 Along with therapy and medication, making certain lifestyle changes can also help manage anxiety symptoms.
-The therapist will discuss these options with the individual and work together with the individual to determine appropriate and realistic goals for making healthy lifestyle changes.
+The therapist will discuss these options with the individual and work together with the individual to determine appropriate and realistic goals for making healthy lifestyle changes and setting boundaries.

 Once we create a treatment plan, it’s essential to track progress.
 Follow-up care includes continuing therapy sessions.
 As well as evaluating whether lifestyle changes are having a positive impact.
 Open and honest communication between individuals with anxiety and their therapist is crucial for effective treatment.